 Programs fall into three categories on a trusted system:

-Programs that require no security attributes – Some programs run at a single level and require no privileges.
+Programs that require no security attributes – Some programs execute at a single level and require no privileges.
 These programs can be installed in a public directory, such as /usr/local.
 For access, assign the programs as commands in the rights profiles of users and roles.

-Programs that run as root – Some programs execute with setuid 0.
+Programs that run as root – Some programs run with setuid 0.
 Such programs can be assigned an effective UID of 0 in a rights profile.
 The security administrator then assigns the profile to an administrative role.

 Programs that require privileges – Some programs might need privileges for reasons that are not obvious.
 Even if a program is not performing any function that seems to violate system security policy, the program might be doing something internally that violates security.
 For example, the program could be using a shared log file, or the program could be reading from /dev/kmem.
 For security concerns, see the mem(4D) man page.